 San Francisco 49ers is a football club representing the National Football Conference since 1946 and is part of the NFC West division.
 This is the first professional team in San Francisco and the US West Coast.
 It was created by Anthony J. (Tony) Morabito, a lumber transport businessman.

 He tried to acquire the NFL franchise as early as 1941, but Commissioner Elmer Layden rejected his application.
-After unsuccessful attempts to join the existing league, Morabito met with Arch Ward, the sports editor of the Chicago Tribune.
+After unsuccessful attempts to join the existing league, Morabito met with Arch Ward, the Chicago Tribune’s sports editor.
 Ward was about to form an All-America Football Conference to compete with the NFL.
 On June 6, 1944, Morabito bought the AAFC franchise for $ 25,000.

 The newly-created team debuted on August 31, 1946.
-Legally, it was registered under the name San Francisco Forty-Niners, but a shorter version has taken root, San Francisco 49ers.
+Legally, it was registered under San Francisco Forty-Niners’ name, but a shorter version has taken root, San Francisco 49ers.
 Co-owner Allan Sorrell proposed the current name.
 It is dedicated to the forty-niners gold diggers, who set off west in 1849.
 It was the time of the Gold Rush when people discovered precious metal in the Sierra Nevada River and surged into Northern California.

 In 1950, after the collapse of the AAFC club was transferred to the NFL.
 Vic and Tony Morabito remained co-owners.
 In 1957, Anthony died of a heart attack right during the match.
 His shareholding went to the widow of Josephine V. Morabito.
 May 10, 1964, died Victor Morabito.
 The owners were James Ginella, Louis G. Spadina, Frankie Albert, Franklin Mieuli, Albert J. Ruffo, William O’Grady, Lawrence J. Purcell, O.H.
 Heintzelman, Jane Morabito, Josephine V. Morabito Fox.

-On March 31, 1977, the franchise was bought by Edward J. DeBartolo Jr. In 1998, he was suspended for a year due to a corruption scandal.
+On March 31, 1977, Edward J. DeBartolo Jr. bought the franchise.
+In 1998, he was suspended for a year due to a corruption scandal.
 Management was temporarily transferred to sister Denise DeBartolo York and her husband, John York.
 In 2000, lawsuits forced the owner to transfer to full control over the block of shares.

 Meaning and History